IIIF/api/source/api/presentation/3.0/index.md

 {: #overview-manifest}

 The overall description of the structure and properties of the digital representation of an object.
 It carries information needed for the viewer to present the content to the user, such as a title and other descriptive information about the object or the intellectual work that it conveys.
 Each Manifest describes how to present a single object such as a book, a statue or a music album.

-##### Sequence
-{: #overview-sequence}

-The order of the views of the object.
-Multiple Sequences are allowed to cover situations when there are multiple equally valid orders through the content, such as when a manuscript's pages are rebound or archival collections are reordered, or there are several possible orderings of musical content.

 ##### Canvas
 {: #overview-canvas}